Digitex: A Natural Culmination of My Betfair Trading Journey

 Winners Never Quit, and Quitters Never Win

 It’s with this 3D clarity of purpose that I’m approaching the development of the Digitex Futures exchange.
-Our trading platform must be the absolute best that it can be if we want to achieve the level of success that I want and expect.
-The crypto trading community is showing massive interest in Digitex and the concept of zero-fee futures trading.
-I refuse to jeopardize that by releasing a trading platform that is not up to the job.
+Our Betfair Trading platform must be the absolute best that it can be if we want to achieve the level of success that I want and expect.
+The crypto Betfair Trading community is showing massive interest in Digitex and the concept of zero-fee futures Betfair Trading.
+I refuse to jeopardize that by releasing a Betfair Trading platform that is not up to the job.

 I’ve received a lot of criticism for the development delays that we have suffered, and I take full responsibility for that.
 Mistakes were made in my choice of developers and also in how I managed them.
-But having made those mistakes I won’t compound them further by accepting what they gave me and releasing a trading platform that doesn’t accurately transfer the dynamics of the trading pit onto your computer screen.
+But having made those mistakes I won’t compound them further by accepting what they gave me and releasing a Betfair Trading platform that doesn’t accurately transfer the dynamics of the Betfair Trading pit onto your computer screen.

 My only available course of action was to learn from my mistakes.
 So I carried on and hired the best development team I could find and moved to Moscow to work with them full time, side by side.
 It never crossed my mind to quit.
 I will continue to execute my vision until I get the exchange I want.